cmclean5/rEnrich/README.md

 [8] Pocklington A, Cumiskey D, Armstrong D, Grant S: The proteomes of neurotransmitter receptor complexes from modular networks with distributed functionality underlying plasticity and behaviour, MSB, 2, (2006).

+[9] Szumilas, M. Explaining Odds Ratios, J Can Acad Child Adolesc Psychiatry.
+2010 Aug; 19(3): 227–229.

-[9] Alex T. Kalinka, The probablility of drawing intersections: extending the hypergeometric distribution, arXiv:1305.0717v5, (2014).
+[10] Alex T. Kalinka, The probablility of drawing intersections: extending the hypergeometric distribution, arXiv:1305.0717v5, (2014).

-[10] Benjamini, Y., and Hochberg, Y. Controlling the false discovery rate:  a practical and powerful approach to multiple testing.
+[11] Benjamini, Y., and Hochberg, Y. Controlling the false discovery rate:  a practical and powerful approach to multiple testing.
 Journal of the Royal Statistical Society Series B 57 (1995), 289–300.

-[11] Benjamini, Y., and Liu, W. A step-down multiple hypotheses testing procedure that controls the false discovery rate under independence.
+[12] Benjamini, Y., and Liu, W. A step-down multiple hypotheses testing procedure that controls the false discovery rate under independence.
 Journal of Statistical Planning and Inference 82 (1999), 163–170.

-[12] Benjamini, Y., and Yekutieli, D. (2001).
+[13] Benjamini, Y., and Yekutieli, D. (2001).
 The control of the false discovery rate in multiple testing under dependency.
 Annals of Statistics, 29, 1165-1188.

-[13] M. Galassi et al, GNU Scientific Library Reference Manual (3rd Ed.), ISBN 0954612078.
+[14] M. Galassi et al, GNU Scientific Library Reference Manual (3rd Ed.), ISBN 0954612078.

 ### TO INSTALL AND BUILD